2016-2017 Policy Manual

 Beards short: neatly trimmed beards are permitted.

-a) Program requirements: In order to graduate from the Program students must meet all academic requirements of the Program, including satisfactory completion of the Research in Consciousness component (see the University Bulletin: http://www.mum.edu/bulletin ).
-In addition to the courses conducted on campus, the Program coursework includes 8 units of practicum that are completed while students work in a professional computer science job.
+a) Program requirements: In order to graduate from the Program students must meet all academic requirements of the Program, including satisfactory completion of the Development of Consciousness component (see the University Bulletin: http://www.mum.edu/bulletin ).
+In addition to the courses conducted on campus, the Program coursework includes 8 units of practicum that are completed while students work in a professional computer science internship.
 Please note that the graduation requirements may change at the discretion of the Computer Science Department.

 Students must complete the following courses in order to graduate from the program: (please see below for grade requirements)